 The monsters [physical manifestation of internal battles] were designed by hand in my studio.
 I compiled textured fabrics to our dancer’s leotards to form structures that created shapes slightly skewing our perception of a human figure.
 The costumes have separate head-pieces that halo above the head, draping down, completely camouflaging the dancers.
 Black painted arms and legs blend into the costume, as the fabrics move freely.

-Starring Nicollett Warczak, Megan Montgomery & Jamie Sharp Directed, Edited, and Filmed by Shane Patrick Ford Art Direction, Casting, and Costumes by Kristin Adamczyk Colored by Daniel Silverman // MPC A Production of The Work Inc.
+Starring Nicollett Warczak, Megan Montgomery & Jamie Sharp Directed, Edited, and Filmed by Shane Patrick Ford Art Direction, Casting, and Costumes by Kristin Adamczyk Colored by Daniel Silverman // MPC

 Find What You're Looking For